htw-imi-showtime/showtime-website/content/ss23/master/m4-shop-gpt/process.md

 {{<image src="github_project.png" alt="GitHub project kanban board">}}

 Pull requests were thoroughly reviewed and approved before merging, typically scheduled for Thursdays.
-On Fridays, we conducted showcases with our partners from idealo, highlighting our latest achievements and gathering more insights from them.
+On Fridays, we conducted showcases with our partners from **_idealo_**, highlighting our latest achievements and gathering more insights from them.

 **App implementation**.
 When it came to implementation, we initially focused on building an MVP, utilizing a basic front-end from a chatbot UI.
 This allowed us to prioritize backend development, ensuring the core features were solid before moving on to UI redesign.